Kushtarbek/kushtarbek/README.md

     <h3> 👨🏻‍💻 About Me </h3>
   </span>

-  - 🌱 I’m currently studying: More about Java, Data structure and Algorithms
+  - 🌱 I’m currently studying: More about Java, Data structure, and Algorithms
   - 💡 Curious about anything and everything
   - 🖤  Loves Cars, Programming, Self-development, and Outdoors activities
   - 🤔 Exploring new technologies and developing software solutions.
   - 🤝 I’m looking to collaborate on projects that positively impact people's lives.
   - 💬 Ask me about my transition from QA to Software Engineer
-  - ❗️ Below are the images and screenshots of the projects that I contributed the most.
+  - ❗️ Below are the images and screenshots of the commercial projects that I contributed the most.
 </section>

 <section>